brettz9/shim/README.md

 # Rejected ideas

 1. Apply autoNamepsace to aliases (using the path portion).
 While this might be convenient in some cases (e.g., to reference array generics in an Array folder without repeating "Array" in the alias portion), one should have the freedom to store them elsewhere (e.g., in a "generics" folder outside of the shim folder), and one might not expect changes to an alias anyways.
+1. Providing separate plugins for shims returning multiple shims versus single ones.
+It could admittedly reduce the file size by about half, especially shrinking size for the single shim, but I believe it is easier to avoid missing the new distinguishing mark of an exclamation mark at the end than it is to avoid missing a "shim!" vs. "shims!".
+It is also easier to maintain given their shared code, and adds some convenience to users to help them avoid installing an additional plugin.